top of page

 • Cons: documents can be out of date, incomplete or written for other purposes

-Tip: cross check documents with other data sources and be honest about gaps.
+Cross check documents with other data sources and be honest about gaps.

-A youth programme is undersubscribed.
+Let's imagine a local youth programme is undersubscribed.
 You do not know if the problem is awareness, offer, timing or something else.
 Instead of guessing, you combine methods.
 By combining these data collection methods, you build a rounded picture of what is really happening and where to intervene first.

 1) Surveys for quick breadth